China erasing H&M from internet amid Xinjiang backlash

 H&M's announcement last year that it no longer would use Xinjiang cotton cited the BCI's move to stop licensing cotton from the region because it was difficult to trace how it was produced.

-It was unclear why the party targeted H&M, whose expression of concern about Xinjiang have been similar to those of other companies.
-But its home country of Sweden might be seen by Chinese leaders are more susceptible to pressure due to its small size.
+It was unclear why the party targeted H&M, whose expression of concern about Xinjiang was similar to that of other companies.
+But its home country of Sweden might be seen by Chinese leaders as more susceptible to pressure due to its small size.

 Relations between Beijing and Stockholm have been strained since 2015 when a Chinese-born Swedish publisher disappeared from Thailand and surfaced in China.
 The Chinese ambassador angered the Swedish government by referring to it in a TV interview as a “lightweight boxer."

 McDonald reported from Beijing.
-Associated Press researchers Yu Bing in Beijing and Chen Si in Shanghai contributed.
+Associated Press researchers Yu Bing in Beijing and Chen Si in Shanghai contributed to this report.